raglandc/vidal-production/posts/getting-started-writing-blogs.md

 ---
-title: "Writing Blogs With Next.Js"
+title: "How to use next/image with markdown-to-jsx"
-url: "writing-blogs-with-nextjs"
+url: "how-to-use-next/image-with-markdown-to-jsx"
 date: "Sept.
 6th 2021"
 author: "Chris Ragland"
 readTime: "7 min"